 - Carry adequate fresh water when walking—at least 2 litres per person.
 Drinking water is provided in the Carnarvon Gorge day-use area.
 Bring water purification tablets to treat water before drinking if camping or walking in remote locations.

 Drinking water is provided in the Carnarvon Gorge day-use area.
 If camping or walking in remote locations treat water before drinking.

 The Carnarvon Gorge section of Carnarvon National Park is open through daylight hours for day visitors and 24 hours a day for those camping.
 Sections of the park are occasionally closed for management activities such as moving materials by helicopter and controlling pest animals.
-Notification of closures is posted on the NPRSR website and on boards and signs at the visitor centre.
+Notification of closures is posted on the NPSR website and on boards and signs at the visitor centre.